Live Course

 About the Course

-The Nutrition Support Fundamentals Course is a multi-part program taught by interprofessional faculty.
-It provides a comprehensive overview of nutrition support therapy.
+The Nutrition Support Fundamentals Course is a multi-part program taught by interprofessional faculty experts.
+It provides a comprehensive overview of nutrition support therapy that is applicable to all members of the healthcare team.
 Course topics include malnutrition, pediatric and neonatal nutrition, parenteral and enteral nutrition, acid base, and more.
-This course can help identify personal knowledge gaps, guide future areas of learning, and may also help you prepare for certification exams.
+This course can help identify knowledge gaps of individuals and members of the healthcare team, guide future areas of learning, and may also help participants prepare for certification exams.
 Additionally, attendees can earn valuable CE credits for the live sessions.

 Learning Objectives